Penang | An island of flavours

-Former Jordan intelligence chief Mohammed al-Dahabi, sentenced for 13 years in prison over corruption charges.
+Former Jordan intelligence chief sentenced to 13 years’ prison over corruption.

 The court in Amman ordered him to repay nearly $30m (£19m) to the state, and sentenced him to 13 years' in prison.